a02436729/BIOL3070-peasley/kp-musicandpainfinaldraft.md

 Fibromyalgia is a chronic medical condition and presents with symptoms characterized by pain, fatigue, and various challenges in daily life.
 Music therapy has shown positive results in reducing pain perception.
-This study reanalyzed the dataset from Pando-Naudé et al. (2019) to evaluate whether listening to music reduces pain more effectively than a control (pink noise) in individuals with fibromyalgia.
+This study analyzed the dataset from Pando-Naudé et al. (2019) to evaluate whether listening to music reduces pain more effectively than a control (pink noise) in individuals with fibromyalgia.
 The dataset included forty individuals total; 20 fibromyalgia patients and 20 age-matched controls.
-The data was visualized with boxplots and statistical t-tests were conducted to determine whether there were significant differences between pre and post condition pain levels.
+The data was visualized with box plots and statistical t-tests were conducted to determine whether there were significant differences between pre and post treatment pain levels.
 Results showed a decrease in pain ratings after listening to music and a slight increase in the control, suggesting that pink noise may not provide analgesic effects.
 These findings support the hypothesis that